shiraji/KotlinConf2017/talk.md

 The third one is buid command

-Run this command
+Run this command.

-First command took 32 minites adn second command took about 7 minites.
+First command will setup dependencies including download all dependencies.
+It took me 32 minites to complete Second command will build the binaries of the compiler.
+It took me about 7 minites.

+There are other setting that can support variety of development, but this is enough for the beginning.
+I haven't used any other settings.

+The forth setting is Kotlin plugin

+You must use development version Kotlin plugin to develop Kotlin.

+In order to use development version of plugin, go to Preferences -> Plugins -> Browse Repositories -> Manage Repositories... and then hit plus sign.
+Copy this URL.

+Well, it's hard to explain in doc, I brought gif images for how to setup dev plugin.